-- Low lying wet pastures and grazing land. - Mature oak trees on field boundaries typical of clay landscape. - Linear development along B2177 Winchester Road, and surrounding lanes. - Mixed building uses, public house, Village Hall, small industrial area, commercial offices. - Most buildings face onto the street. - Little consistency to the buildings, some sit back, some on the road. - More modern houses have driveways and garages and the older cottages none.
+- Low lying wet pastures and grazing land. - Mature oak trees on field boundaries typical of clay landscape. - Linear development along B2177 Winchester Road and surrounding lanes. - Mixed building uses including public house, village hall, small industrial area, and commercial offices. - Most buildings face onto the street. - Little consistency to the buildings, with some on the road and some set back from the road. - More modern houses have driveways and garages whilst the older cottages do not.